adilshads/rockPaperScissors/README.md

 # motivation

-Learn to create and a webpage integrated with javascript
+Learn to create and a webpage integrated with JavaScript by creating an interactive game for user.

 # Build Status